If your Cricut machine is no longer cutting well, or you are having trouble weeding your designs, then it’s probably time to change the blade.

 Today I’ll be showing you step-by-step how to change a premium fine point blade in your Cricut Maker and Explore Air 2 machines.
 This is the same for changing the deep point blade, and you can also use the following method to clean your blade as well.

-How To Change Cricut Blade
+When To Change Your Blade

 How do you know when it’s time to change your blade?